impresso/impresso.github.io/pages/project.objectives.02.objectives.md

 title: "Objectives"
 type: section
 lang: en
-group: project.overview
+group: project.objectives
 ---

 *impresso* aims to <strong>open up new ways of engaging with digital historical newspaper content and pave the way for new approaches to historical questions</strong>.

 <!-- more -->